 4. Ali was diagnosed with Parkinson’s in 1984, a disease that can result from head trauma such as experienced by boxers.
 There is no irrefutable link between the two, but the balance of probability does point in the direction of an increased level of risk.

 Rope-a-dope allowed Ali to extend his career long after his earlier prowess had deserted him (when he could no longer “float like a butterfly”).
-The sad thing is that the beatings he took in his later bouts are likely to have delivered the coup-de-grace in terms of his physical degeneration.
+The sad thing is that the beatings he took in his later series of bouts are likely to have been the last straw in terms of his physical degeneration.

 Just for the sake of it, here’s a take on the morality of boxing.